Top Diabetes Drugs Anticipated To Get Lower Medicare Pricing

-- People on Medicare paid $3.4 billion in total out-of-pocket costs in 2022 for the drugs on the list.
-The new prices will save some people hundreds of dollars per month.
+- People on Medicare paid roughly $3.4 billion in total out-of-pocket costs in 2022 for the drugs on the list.
+The new prices would save some people hundreds of dollars per month.

 Drug name | Medication class | Approved for | Negotiated Price for 30-day supply in 2026 |